-The Drafting Committee discussed the fact that expenditures from an endowment fund may include distributions for charitable purposes, amounts used for management of the fund, and the costs of fundraising for the fund.
-Amounts used to pay fund expenses will be deducted from the fund before the institution computes seven percent of the fund's value.
+The Drafting Committee discussed the fact that expenditures from an endowment fund may include distributions for charitable purposes and , amounts used for the management and administration of the fund, including and the costs of annual charges for fundraising for the fund.
+The value of a fund, as calculated for purposes of determining the seven percent amount, will reflect increases due to contributions and investment gains and decreases due to distributions and investment losses.
+The seven percent determination includes annual charges for fundraising and administrative expenses other than investment management expenses.
+All costs or fees associated with an endowment fund Amounts used to pay fund expenses will be deducted from the fund before the institution computes seven percent of the fund's value.
 Thus the seven percent will be applied to the net value of the fund and administrative expenses will not be included in computing the expenditures from the fund.
 However, the costs of administration and fundraising are factors that prudent decision makers consider.
-Thus, high costs or fees could be considered imprudent, regardless of whether total spending exceeds seven percent of the fund's value.
+Thus, high High costs or fees of investment management could be considered imprudent, regardless of whether total spending exceeds seven percent of the fund's value.

 The presumption of imprudence does not create an automatic safe harbor.
 Expenditures at six percent might well be imprudently high. [add discussion of James P. Garland, The Fecundity of Endowments and Long-Duration Trusts, The Journal of Portfolio Management (2005).]
 Indeed, evidence discussed by the Drafting Committee suggests that few funds can sustain spending at a rate above five percent.
-See Roger G. Ibbotson & Rex A. Sinquefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989).
+See Roger G. Ibbotson & Rex A. Sinquefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989 [cite to newer version]).
 Further, spending at a lower rate, particularly in the early years of an endowment, may result in greater distributions over time.
 See DeMarche Associates, Inc, Spending Policies and Investment Planning for Foundations: A Structure for Determining a Foundation's Asset Mix (Council on Foundations: 3d ed.
 1999).
 A presumption of imprudence can serve as a reminder that spending at too high a rate will jeopardize the long-term nature of an endowment fund.
 If an endowment fund is intended to continue indefinitely, the institution should take special care to limit annual spending to a level that protects the purchasing power of the fund.